The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \sum_{n = 0}^{N}q^n = \frac{1 - q^{N + 1}}{1 - q}. \end{align} \]

-This can be shown by complete induction.
-For $N = 0$ this is clear, the statement applies to $N$.
-Then applies
+This is shown by complete induction.
+For $N = 0$ this is clear; suppose the statement holds for $N$.
+Then

 \[ \begin{align} \sum_{n = 0}^{N + 1}q^n = \frac{1 - q^{N + 1}}{1 - q} + q^{N + 1} = \frac{1 - q^{N + 1}}{1 - q} + \frac{q^{N + 1} - q^{N + 2}}{1 - q} = \frac{1 - q^{N + 2}}{1 - q}. \end{align} \]

-With the calculation rules for consequence limits and
+With the arithmetic rules for limits of sequences and

 \[ \begin{align} \sum_{n = 0}^{\infty}q^n = \lim\limits_{N\to\infty}\sum_{n = 0}^{N}q^n \end{align} \]